A new set of tools for goodness-of-fit validation: Composite null hypothesis

-The results of the previous sections are now applied to a real data set to show how useful insights can be derived from the components $\sqrt{n}\,\widehat{CC}(\cdot\,;\,\tilde{\beta})$ when using the methods of the paper.
-More examples are worked out in Appendix A.
+The results of the previous sections are now applied to some real data sets to show how useful insights can be derived from the components $n^{1/2}\,\widehat{\textnormal{CC}}(\cdot\,;\,\tilde{\beta})$ when using the methods of the paper.
+More examples are worked out in Appendix~A. Programs in the Mathematica language (Wolfram Research, Inc., Mathematica, Version 12.1, Champaign, IL, 2020) to compute the new data-driven test statistic, the B-plots and the acceptance regions can be found in the GITHUB repository gilles-ducharme/GoF.Validation.